Producer Spotlight — Mont58 Coffee

 Mont58 take the art of coffee roasting very seriously.
 From their small cabin in Catford the team hand-roast small batches of beans to work out what works best for each type of bean.
 There is lots of experimentation to get it right.
 You can be assured lots of care and attention goes into your beans!

-They look after their staff as well being an accredited Living Wage Employer!
+They look after their staff being an accredited Living Wage Employer!

 Benefits of Fairtrade